ibm-cloud-docs/vpc/byok-manage-encryption.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing data encryption
+# Managing data encryption for IBM Cloud VPC resources
 {: #vpc-encryption-managing}

-Manage customer-managed encryption for VPC resources by rotating, disabling, or deleting root keys.
-According to {{site.data.keyword.cloud}} encryption guidelines, regular key rotation and proper key lifecycle management reduce security risks by limiting exposure to compromised keys.
+Manage customer-managed encryption for IBM Cloud VPC resources by rotating, disabling, enabling, or deleting root keys to reduce security risks and control data access.
 {: shortdesc}

 The {{site.data.keyword.hscrypto}} are deprecated.
 Customers can use existing instances until 20 March 2027.
 For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
 For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
 For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).